wellspringcp/wellspring/03-treasury-and-taxation/03-taxation-apologia.md

 We've chosen to directly tax only natures owners because we would like to limit the amount of interaction between the government's tax collectors and the average citizen.

-In case it's not obvious: the prohibition on taxes on wealth also applies to inheritances.
+To ensure that it's abundantly clear: the prohibition on taxes on wealth also applies to inheritances.

 ### Upper limit on taxation: